Paint a Gorgeous Metallic

 What happens after I buy?

-What if I'm not happy with the course?
+What if I'm not happy with the workshop?

 Is it safe to purchase here?